jase-k/devii/README.md

 RoadMap:

+ - Dynamically built queries should be made
  - Testing need for all types
- - Dynamically built queries should be made
+ - May need to create my own "named_type" library for maintainability